 Ingredients

-- 1.5 cups butter 3 sticks softened unsalted butter or vegan baking stick
+- 1 ½ cups unsalted butter or vegan baking sticks, room temperature

 - 7 cups confectioners’ sugar

-- 2 cups cocoa powder I use 1 cup of Dutch or Natural Unsweetened and 1 cup of Dark
+- 2 cups cocoa powder I use 1 cup of Natural Unsweetened and 1 cup of Dark

 - 4 teaspoons pure vanilla extract